-The Bureau of Education, Training and Technical Assistance (ETTA), and the Bureau of Consultative Services will develop outreach programs, which support the enforcement effort.
-Such programs may include mailings to employers, local safety councils, apprenticeship programs, local hospitals and occupational health clinics, and/or employer organizations that engage in health hazard activities.
+The Education, Training and Technical Assistance (ETTA) Bureau, and the Consultative Services Bureau will provide outreach programs, which support the enforcement effort.
+Such outreach may include mailings to employers, local safety councils, apprenticeship programs, local hospitals and occupational health clinics, and/or employer organizations that engage in health hazard activities.
 Speeches through the local safety councils or industrial hygiene organizations may provide another avenue for dissemination of information.